Pa Salieu says ‘no common sense’ in decision to cut his Commonwealth Games show

 Rapper Pa Salieu has questioned why his criminal conviction prevents him from performing at the Commonwealth Games closing ceremony.

-A statement from the 24-year-old musician’s management said “no human common sense” had been involved in the decision to cut his performance with less than a week to go.
+A statement from the 24-year-old musician’s management said “no human common sense” had been involved in the decision to cut his performance from the Birmingham 2022 event with less than a week to go.

 Salieu, who was named by the BBC as its Sound Of 2021 artist, said on Tuesday that he had been cut from the programme due to a “failed background check”.